AEM Edge Functions aem-edge-functions

 • Composing and serving server-rendered HTML at the edge using content stitched from multiple backends

-AEM Edge Functions is compatible with both Edge Delivery Services and the AEM Cloud Service Java-stack.
+AEM Edge Functions is compatible with both Edge Delivery Services and the AEM as a Cloud Service Java-stack.

 Key Benefits key-benefits